Series: When Fine Hotels & Resorts Works (and When It Doesn’t)

 That is backwards.

 The benefits are fixed.
-The room rate is the variable.
+The room rate is the only actual variable.

-If you start with an $800 room, FHR is not aspirational.
-It is inefficient.
+If you start with an $800 room, FHR does not magically make the math work.
+It is still inefficient.
 The rebate is overwhelmed by the price you chose to pay.

-This is why FHR works in some cities and collapses in others.
+This is why FHR has its greatest impact in some cities and doesn’t work nearly as well in others.

 FHR as a capped rebate